Value-form: Prospects

 So although it might "seem like" the end of capitalism is nigh, it could also be merely a transition to a new kind of capitalism – a new capitalist regime, which evolved out of what was there before, but which few people had thought of, before it emerged.
 As an allocation principle, the forms of value could possibly be much more persistent and long-lasting than Marxists and socialists think, even if they mutate into new configurations.

 It is also possible that a new scientific understanding of socialism and communism will still emerge in the future, that sheds new light on the role of value in human society.
 So far, this understanding is actively blocked and suppressed by Western Marxist academics, among other things because they believe that socialism never existed and/or cannot exist, and that value, markets and money are basically the same things.
-Some argue, that socialism should not exist, only full communism should exist - with many nice clothes, houses, Ferraris, yachts, etc. Ernest Mandel states that, for the top communist functionaries in the Stalinist era, there was a sense in which communism already existed.
+Some argue, that socialism should not exist, only full communism should exist – with many nice clothes, houses, Ferraris, yachts, etc. Ernest Mandel states that, for the top communist functionaries in the Stalinist era, there was a sense in which communism already existed.
 Firstly, whenever these communist leaders withdrew funds from their Gosbank account to buy things, their debit was automatically cancelled out with a new credit to the same amount.
 Secondly, they could go to special shops not accessible to the general public, where they could buy almost anything they wanted.
 The elite banking practice was stopped by Nikita Khrushchev's government.

 Thermodynamics

 John Bellamy Foster and Paul Burkett (2018) state that "...we are seeing today numerous attempts to conceptualize commodity value as the product not just of human labor, but of animal labor in general and, beyond that, of energy in general".
 Since 2016, the post-Keynesian economist Steve Keen has argued that any credible theory of value, whether classical, neo-classical or heterodox, must be consistent with the physical laws of thermodynamics.
 He claims that "every school of thought from the Neoclassicals to the Marxists" had been wrong on this issue, and all previous theories of economic value are flawed for that reason.
 This is not a new idea (it was raised by Elmar Altvater in 1991, Nicholas Georgescu-Roegen in 1971, and Frederick Soddy in 1921) but Keen proposes a new type of production function, in which energy plays an essential role.
-The economist Anwar Shaikh however rejects the neo-classical concept of the production function as kind of sudoku game, preferring a reconstructed classical economics solidly based on empirical facts and econometric evidence.
+The economist Anwar Shaikh however rejects the neo-classical concept of the production function as kind of sudoku game, preferring a reconstructed classical economics solidly based on the econometric evidence about capitalist markets and business operations.